DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ---
 layout: post
-title: "Creating your first app with AdonisJS and adding authentication"
+title: "Creating your first app with AdonisJs and adding authentication"
-description: Learn how to build your first AdonisJS application and add authentication to it.
+description: Learn how to build your first AdonisJs application and add authentication to it.
 date: 2016-08-17 8:30
 alias: /2016/08/17/creating-your-first-adonisjs-app-and-adding-authentication/
 author: